hasufell/hpath/hpath-filepath/README.md

 Support for bytestring based filepath manipulation, similar to 'filepath'.

+This package is part of the HPath suite, also check out [hpath](https://hackage.haskell.org/package/hpath) and [hpath-io](https://hackage.haskell.org/package/hpath-io).

 ## Motivation

 This is basically a fork of [posix-paths](https://github.com/JohnLato/posix-paths), which seemed to have stalled development.